This refreshing homemade strawberry ice cream requires only 3 simple ingredients and 10 minutes of your time! No ice cream machine is needed!

 Why you should try this homemade strawberry ice cream recipe

-- No-churn – you don’t need to own an ice cream machine to make it (by the way, you might also like No Churn Chocolate Cherry Ice Cream.
+- No-churn – you don’t need to own an ice cream machine to make it (by the way, you might also like Chocolate Ice Cream.

 - Healthy-ish – because there is no condensed milk or a huge amount of whipped cream, this is a pretty healthy ice cream.
 Also you can easily control the amount of sugar you put in.